 11. Don’t share personal information

-Be cautious about who you share information with even with the family.
-Don’t leave credit cards, passbooks, brokerage statements lying around.
+To prevent identity theft after death, be cautious about who you share information with, even with the family.
+Don’t leave credit cards, passbooks, or brokerage statements lying around.
 Do not volunteer information to anybody.
 Refrain from telling anyone how much money or valuables the deceased has.
 That information needs to be kept within the family.
 Family members should be careful in trusting people who help them to manage the estate.

 Family members should be vigilant in completing the different steps in preventing identity theft after death.
 It is less likely our deceased family member will fall victim to identity theft if we follow these steps.

 WHAT TO DO IF YOUR DECEASED LOVED ONE IS THE VICTIM OF IDENTITY THEFT?

 Here are the things we should do if our deceased loved one falls victim to identity theft:

 - Contact the financial institution – Notify the institution immediately, whether it’s a credit card company, stockbroker, or cellphone provider.
 Tell them that somebody is using their late customer’s identity for personal gain.